jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the amount by which the consideration is more than the item’s adjusted tax value on the date on which the disposal or the event occurs; and
   (b) the amount given by subsections (1B) and (1C).
 Amount for subsection (1)﻿(b)
-(1B) The amount for the purposes of subsection (1)﻿(b) is given by the following formula:item depreciation loss + CZ 11 item amount + DB 64 item amount.
+(1B) The amount for the purposes of subsection (1)﻿(b) is given by the following formula:item depreciation loss + CZ 11 item amount + DB 64 item amount + new investment asset amount.
 Definition of items in formula
 (1C) In the formula in subsection (1B),—
   (a) item depreciation loss is the total of the amounts of—
     (i) depreciation loss for which the person has been allowed deductions for the item; and (ii) if the item is a building, the total amount of deductions allowed under sections DB 65, as in force before its repeal by section 4 of the COVID-19 Response (Taxation and Social Assistance Urgent Measures) Act 2020, and DB 65B (which deal with allowances for commercial buildings):
   (b) CZ 11 item amount is the amount of any deduction allowed for the acquisition of the item, for the person, if the item is one to which section CZ 11 (Recovery of deductions for software acquired before 1 April 1993) applies:
-  (c) DB 64 item amount is the amount of the capital contribution for the item, for the person, if the item is one to which section DB 64 (Capital contributions) applies.
+  (c) DB 64 item amount is the amount of the capital contribution for the item, for the person, if the item is one to which section DB 64 (Capital contributions) applies:
+  (d) new investment asset amount is the amount of the reduction for the item under section DI 6 (Relationship to cost, calculations, etc, in other provisions) for the person, if the item is a new investment asset.
 Amount of depreciation loss
 (2) For the purposes of section EE 44, if the consideration is less than the item’s adjusted tax value on the date on which the disposal or the event occurs, the person has an amount of depreciation loss that is the amount by which the consideration is less than the item’s adjusted tax value on that date.
 Income year of depreciation recovery income